onboarding92/exchange/README.md

 ---

-## ⚠️ Legal Disclaimer

-This software is provided for educational and demonstration purposes.
-Operating a cryptocurrency exchange requires:

-- Compliance with local financial regulations
-- Proper licensing and registration
-- KYC/AML procedures
-- Security audits and insurance
-- Legal counsel

 **The authors and contributors are not responsible for any misuse of this software or any financial losses incurred.**

 ---